Well-Posedness for Some Non-Linear Diffusion Processes and Related PDE on the Wasserstein Space: Existence and regularity properties of the transition density

-Since the coefficients $b_i, \, a_{i, j}$ are bounded and the initial condition $\mu \in \pp$, the sequence $(\P^{(m)})_{m\geq0}$ is tight.
+Since the coefficients $b_i, \, a_{i, j}$ are bounded and the initial condition $\mu \in \pp$, the sequence of probability measures $(\P^{(m)})_{m\geq0}$ is tight.
 Relabelling the indices if necessary, we may assert that $(\P^{(m)})_{m \geq 0}$ converges weakly to a probability measure $\P^{\infty}$.
-From standard arguments that we omit (passing to the limit in the characterisation of the martingale problem solved by $\P^{(m)}$) we deduce that $\P^\infty$ is the probability measure $\P$ induced by the unique weak solution to the McKean-Vlasov SDE \eqref{SDE:MCKEAN}.
+Under our current assumptions \HE\, and \HRp, from standard arguments that we omit (namely passing to the limit in the characterisation of the martingale problem solved by $\P^{(m)}$) we deduce that $\P^\infty$ is the probability measure $\P$ induced by the unique weak solution to the McKean-Vlasov SDE \eqref{SDE:MCKEAN}.
 As a consequence, every convergent subsequence converges to the same limit $\P$ and so does the original sequence $(\P^{(m)})_{m\geq1}$.